Updated: Apr 4

 Two Northern Flicker Subspecies Groups

 The two groups most birders are familiar with are the Yellow-shafted Northern Flicker (auratus group) and the Red-shafted Northern Flicker (cafer group).
 Those are the main focus for today's post; mostly because the average reader could care less about the other two groups.
-Moving your gaze downward, you will see a rudimentary breakdown of the range of each subspecies group in the lower 48.
+Moving your gaze downward, you will see a rudimentary breakdown of the range of each subspecies group North America.
 The map gives you, the reader, an idea of what subspecies group you should expect to see on an average day in most of your state.
-Red state means expect red-shafted individuals, and yellow state means expect yellow-shafted individuals.
+Red state/province means you should expect red-shafted individuals, and yellow state means you should expect yellow-shafted individuals.

 Flight Feather Color (Wing & tail)